-Join Garrick Chow for an in-depth discussion in this video Creating a new project, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Creating a new project, part of Learning Audacity (2012).

 Whenever you open Audacity, it automatically opens a new blank project window for you.
 A project is where you create, import or edit your audio files.
 A project can be a single track or it can contain multiple tracks that play simultaneously.
 But the project doesn't just contain your audio files, it also stores information about what you've done to those files, such as their pan position in the stereo mix, their volume level or gain, the names you've given your tracks, and several other pieces of data.
 So let's take a look at how to setup a new project.
 Let me just close this window and start fresh, let's go to File > New, and that creates a new blank project for you, but of course you need to know a little bit more than that.